-Aside from ongoing information collection, open source media aided the organization in efforts to learn and analyze the discourse on the Israeli side.
-In November 1992, after the maiden attempt by the Hamas cell under the leadership of Yahya Ayyash, to perpetrate a car bomb terrorist attack in Tel Aviv, one of the members of the cell learned, with the help of open source media, about the fate of the attack and its outcome.
-Through these means it became apparent to him that the operation had indeed failed since the car bomb was apprehended, but he also learned how dangerous this type of operation was considered in Israel, since according to him, the Israel Police dubbed it “the most dangerous since the establishment of the state”.
+In addition to ongoing information collection, open source media aided the organization in efforts to learn and analyze the discourse on the Israeli side.
+In November 1992, after the maiden attempt by the Hamas cell under the leadership of Yahya Ayyash to perpetrate a car bomb terrorist attack in Tel Aviv, one of the members of the cell learned, with the help of open source media, about the outcome of the attack.
+Through these means, it became apparent to him that the operation had indeed failed, since the car bomb was identified and stopped; however, he also learned how dangerous this type of operation was considered in Israel, since, according to him, the Israel Police dubbed it “the most dangerous since the establishment of the state.”

-In a book written by Hamas operative Jamil Wadi for Hamas operatives, which was published following his death in 1993, he explains that within his research method he relies, inter alia, upon reports from open source Israeli media, both television and radio broadcasts, in order to see how events are perceived in Israel and which steps Israel has adopted against operations.
-For example, he cites the impact these operations have on Israeli civilians and the difficulty security forces have dealing with them, in light of reports from the newspaper “Yediot Ahronot”.
-Following the attempted kidnapping of soldier Alon Karavani in Gaza in September 1992, members of the cell learned from the Israeli press that the event led to the formulation of new IDF procedures with respect to travel on routes (travel in pairs and more) in Yehuda, Samaria and Gaza, and later even within the Green Line.
+In a book written by Hamas operative Jamil Wadi for Hamas operatives, published following his death in 1993, he explains that within his research method he relies, inter alia, upon reports from open source Israeli media, both television and radio broadcasts, in order to see how events are perceived in Israel and which steps Israel has adopted against operations.
+For example, he cites the impact these operations have on Israeli civilians and the difficulty security forces have dealing with them, in light of reports from the newspaper Yediot Ahronot.
+Following the attempted kidnapping of soldier Alon Karavani in Gaza in September 1992, members of the cell learned from the Israeli press that the event led to the formulation of new IDF procedures with respect to travel (mandating travel in pairs or larger groups) on routes in Judea, Samaria, and Gaza, and later even within the Green Line.

-Even after the Hamas attack in the Israeli settlement Ganei Tal in the Gaza Strip (January 1993), extensive information was collected from the Israeli media in order to see Israeli reactions and insights from the attack.
-Thus, for example, the words of Israeli commentator Alex Fishman from the newspaper “Hadashot” were translated – he described the attack as innovative within the operating characteristics of Palestinian terrorist organizations, since they infiltrated an Israeli settlement and Hamas succeeded in surpassing the security arrangements through advance planning.
+Even after the January 1993 Hamas attack in the Israeli settlement Ganei Tal in the Gaza Strip, extensive information was collected from the Israeli media in order to see Israeli reactions to and insights from the attack.
+Thus, for example, Hamas operatives translated the words of Israeli commentator Alex Fishman from the newspaper Hadashot, in which he described the attack as innovative within the operating characteristics of Palestinian terrorist organizations, since they had infiltrated an Israeli settlement and Hamas had succeeded in surpassing the security arrangements through advance planning.
 In addition, his opinion was cited that the attack serves as evidence that deportation of the organization’s operatives to Marj Al-Zohour in 1992 did not significantly harm the organization’s military capabilities, as well as a similar opinion by a reporter from the Jerusalem Post.
-In addition, information was collected and translated from the newspaper “Al HaMishmar”, in which sources termed “close to the Israeli leadership” are cited, according to which since the deportation there has been a drop in Al-Qassam Brigade activity, but the attack makes it clear that additional, harsh steps must be adopted against the organization.
-As background, it is worth noting that for Hamas it was important to receive feedback about the correlation drawn in Israel between the attack and the Supreme Court decision retroactively approving deportation of the organization’s operatives, since that was one of the objectives of the attack’s timing.
+In addition, information was collected and translated from the newspaper Al HaMishmar.
+This newspaper cited sources termed “close to the Israeli leadership,” according to whom there had been a drop in Al-Qassam Brigade activity since the deportation, but the attack had made clear the need for additional, harsh steps against the organization.
+As background, it is worth noting that for Hamas, it was important to receive feedback about the correlation drawn in Israel between the attack and the Supreme Court decision that retroactively approved the deportation of the organization’s operatives, since that was one of the objectives of the attack’s timing.